Bosnia & Herzegovina (Southeastern Europe)

 Other common driving offences include:

-Fines in this country can be issued on the spot by police officers and should be paid to local authorities (not directly to an officer in cash) as soon as possible and must be paid before you leave the country, you must obtain an official receipt to prove the fine has been paid.
-For more serious violations and offences a sentence is decided by the local court.
+Fines in Bosnia can be issued on the spot by police and should be paid to local authorities (not directly to an officer in cash) as soon as possible, and must be paid before you leave the country.
+You must obtain an official receipt to prove the fine you received has been paid.
+For more serious offences, a sentence is decided by the local court.

 Additional Information: